TheEpic0ne/HelpDatblockCom/docs/datearth.md

 2.11 No heavy redstone use and slime block planes.

-2.12 No building or claimin within the spawning zone in Africa.
+2.12 No building or claiming within the spawning zone in Africa.

 ### Player Behavior